vladikk/vladikk.github.com/content/post/source/2020-04-09-untangling-microservices.markdown

 Hence, it is safer to start with wider boundaries - probably the boundaries of proper bounded contexts[12] - and decompose them into microservices later, as more knowledge is gained about the system and its business domain.
 This is especially relevant to services encompassing core business domains[13].

+### "Microservices" in Other Industries
+Even though we've "invented" microservices only recently, you can find a plenty of implementations of the same design principles in other industries.
+To name a few:

+#### Cross-Functional Teams
+We all know that cross-funcitonal teams are the most effective ones.
+Such team is a diverse group of professionals all working on the same task.
+An efficient cross-functional team maximizes the communication inside of the team, and minimizes the communication outside of it.

+Our industry has discovered cross-functional teams only recently, but task forces have been there forever.
+The underlying principles are the same as for a microservices-based system: high cohesion inside of the team and low coupling between teams.
+The team's "public interface" is minimized by encapsulating the skills needed to achieve the task inside of the team, i.e., implementation details.

+#### Microprocessors
+I stumbled upon this example in Vaughn Vernon's wonderful [blog on the same topic](https://kalele.io/microservices-and-microservices/).
+In the post, Vaughn draws an interesting parallel between micro*services* and micro*processors*.
+In particular, he discusses the difference between processors and microprocessors:

+> I find it interesting that there is a size classification given that helps determine whether or not a central processing unit (CPU) is considered a Microprocessor: the size of their **data bus** [21]

+A microprocessor's data bus is it's public interface – it defines the amount of data that can be passed to or from the microprocessor to other components.
+There is a strict size classification for the public interface that defines whether a or not a central processing unit (CPU) is considered a microprocessor.

 ### What About *Nano*-services?
 The term “nanoservice” is often used to describe a service that is too small.
 One can say that those naïve one-method-services in the previous example are nanoservices.
 However, I don't necessarily agree with this classification.